ryanfok97/sudoku/README.md

 *  **07/31/2018:**
    *  Added functionality to undo/redo a reset of the board
+   *  Stylistic changes to positions of game components
 *  **07/30/2018:**
    *  Notes auto-clear when numbers are placed down
    *  Re-clicking on a cell with a number will re-place notes that existed previously